juananmuxed/adventofcode-2020/days/11/README.md

 #.L#LL#.L#
 ```

 Again, at this point, people stop shifting around and the seating area reaches equilibrium.
-Once this occurs, you count 26 occupied seats.
+Once this occurs, you count `26` occupied seats.

 Given the new visibility method and the rule change for occupied seats becoming empty, once equilibrium is reached, how many seats end up occupied?

 </blockquote>

 ## Resolution

-Dirty, TODO clean please
+A navegation into a matrix array

 ### Languages used
 - Javascript